mobiledevpro/remote-logcat-old/README.md

 # remote-logcat
 Android Library for remote debugging service (remote logcat)

-### How to use libraryt:
+### How to use the library:
-1. Download the last version from [releases](https://github.com/mobile-dev-pro/remote-logcat/releases)
+1. Download the latest version from [releases](https://github.com/mobile-dev-pro/remote-logcat/releases)
 2. Open Android Studio -> File -> New -> New module - > Import .JAR/.AAR package -> Select downloaded .AAR file.
 3. Init library in the main application class in onCreate() method:
 ```java